ajschumacher/ajschumacher.github.io/2013/07/21/some-quotes-from-if-on-a-winters-night-a-traveler-by-italo-calvino/index.md

 The book is an accessory aid, or even a pretext.

 "Don't be amazed if you see my eyes wandering.
 In fact, this is my way of reading, and it is only in this way that reading proves fruitful for me.
 If a book truly interests me, I cannot follow it for more than a few lines before my mind, having seized on a thought that the text suggests to it, or a feeling, or a question, or an image, goes off on a tangent and springs from thought to thought, from image to image, in an itinerary of reasonings and fantasies that I feel the need to pursue to the end, moving away from the book until I have lost sight of it.
-The stimulus of reading is&#160;indispensable&#160;to me, and of meaty reading, even if, of every book, I manage to read no more than a few pages.
+The stimulus of reading is indispensable to me, and of meaty reading, even if, of every book, I manage to read no more than a few pages.
 But those few pages already enclose for me whole universes, which I can never exhaust."

 "Reading is a discontinuous and fragmentary operation.
 Or, rather, the object of reading is a punctiform and <a href="http://www.marthabarnette.com/learn_p.html#pulviscular">pulviscular</a> material. ..."